A ‘CBB’ Star’s Naked Ambition: Nicola McLean Wants To Pose Nude For ‘Playboy’

 A post shared by Nicola McLean (@nicolamclean30) on

-[Featured image by Stuart Wilson/Getty Images]
+[Featured Image by Stuart Wilson/Getty Images]